Mixins

 .github/fixtures/mfa_dummy

 .
-Interested plugin developers are encouraged to take a look at both these implementation to get an idea of how to implement their own MFA plugin.New in version 1.11.0.
+Interested plugin developers are encouraged to take a look at both these implementation to get an idea of how to implement their own MFA plugin.Added in version 1.11.0.

 - has_mfa_credentials(request, user, data, *args, **kwargs)